 You must attend the workshop in its entirety to receive full CE credit.

 Continuing Education Credits

 Attendees must have completed EMDRIA-Approved Basic Training weekends 1 and 2 and have a valid professional license.
-If you were not trained by either the EMDR Institute or EMDR of Greater Washington, please provide proof of your EMDR training.
 In order to receive a CE Certificate, you must attend this workshop in its entirety.

 Continuing Education Credit is provided by Commonwealth Educational Seminars for the following professions

 Psychologists (6.5): Commonwealth Educational Seminars is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Commonwealth Educational Seminars maintains responsibility for these programs and their content.

 Social Workers (6.5): Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Social Workers.
 Please visit CES CE CREDIT to see all states that are covered for Social Workers.
 CES maintains responsibility for this program and its content.

 Licensed Marriage & Family Therapists (6.5): Commonwealth Educational Seminars (CES) is entitled to award continuing education credit for Licensed Marriage & Family Therapists.
 Please visit CES CE CREDIT to see all states that are covered for LMFTs.
 CES maintains responsibility for this program and its content.